elastic/integrations/packages/hid_bravura_monitor/docs/README.md

 *`hid_bravura_monitor.instancename`*

-The name of the IDM Suite instance.
+The name of the Bravura Security Fabric instance.
 The default is `default`.
 For example:

 ```yaml
 processors: